mhassaninmsft/games-analysis/README.md

 ## flows

-1. Is the user ordering a new product
-   1. Are they asking for a particular product
+1. Is the user ordering a new product ( this includes Are they asking for a particular productOr exploring)
-   2. Or exploring
 2. Are they asking questions from the FAQ
 3. Are they asking general product questions, or about a particular product that they have ordered
 4. Are they complaining about a product